 - Switch from one Medicare Advantage plan to another.

-- Enroll in Part D prescription drug coverage, or change or drop your prescription plan.
+- Enroll in Part D, or change or drop your prescription plan.

-Many people who choose Original Medicare also sign up for a Medicare Supplement plan that pays for the things Parts A and B don’t cover.
+Many people who choose Original Medicare also sign up for a Medicare Supplement plan that pays for the things Medicare doesn’t cover.
 At MedicareFAQ, we are committed to finding you the best rates on the top Medigap plans in your area.